Think globally, act locally

 DIRECTOR AND CHIEF EXECUTIVE OFFICER

-MESSAGE FROM CHAIRMAN OF THE BOARD AND CHIEF EXECUTIVE OFFICER
+MESSAGE FROM THE CHAIRMAN OF THE CORPORATE GOVERNANCE AND SUSTAINABLE DEVELOPMENT COMMITTEE AND THE CHIEF EXECUTIVE OFFICER

 SUSTAINBLE DEVELOMENT STRATEGY 2024